ventu06/sage/README.md

 12. Type `./configure`, followed by any options that you wish to use.
     For example, to build Sage with `gf2x` package supplied by Sage, use `./configure --with-system-gf2x=no`.

+    If you want to use an external Python installed with `uv`, Sage's `./configure` check currently expects Python `>= 3.12` and `< 3.15`.
+    On Python 3.12 and newer, it also requires `setuptools`, because the configure test creates a fresh virtual environment from the selected interpreter and builds small extension modules there.
+For a `uv`-managed Python, one working setup is:

+        $ uv python install 3.13
+        $ PYTHON3="$(uv python find --managed-python --resolve-links 3.13)"
+        $ uv pip install --python "$PYTHON3" --break-system-packages setuptools
+        $ ./configure --with-python="$PYTHON3"

     At the end of a successful `./configure` run, you may see messages recommending to install extra system packages using your package